Slenderware/SlenderRestAPI/README.md

 This module contains the REST API for Slenderware project management website.

-Instructions can be found on wiki: https://github.com/Slenderware/SlenderRestAPI/wiki The API Guide and Documentation can be found at: {link}
+Instructions can be found on wiki: https://github.com/Slenderware/SlenderRestAPI/wiki The API Guide and Documentation can be found at: http://www.slenderware.co.za/documentation/Slender-Services-Guide.pdf

 Version: 1.35
 Date: 11/16/2014